prithviraj1209/rainmaker-projects/README.md

 # rainmaker-projects
-This repository contains esp-rainmaker projects built on ESP-IDF
+This repository contains esp-rainmaker projects built using ESP-IDF